Current Graduate Students

 Emily de Wet

-Emily holds a B.A. in Cultural Anthropology from Wheaton College (MA), where she wrote her thesis on the tensions between local and structural power within walking tours of Langa Township, Cape Town SA.
+Emily de Wet holds a B.A. in Cultural Anthropology from Wheaton College (MA), where she wrote her senior thesis on the contestation of power and representation in township tourism in Langa Township, Cape Town, South Africa.

 Contact: 638 Flanner Hall, Emily.J.deWet.firstname.lastname@example.org